clue2solve/spring-cloud-aws-bedrock-starter/README.md

 The best part of the Starter is the activation of a service object which has the `invoke` method.

-All you need to do is provide the properties like one of the sets below to activate the appropriate implementations of the BedrockService Interface ( Claude, Jurassic, Llama, or Titan for now).
+All you need to do is provide the properties like one of the sets below to activate the appropriate implementations of the BedrockService interface (Claude, Jurassic, Llama, StableDiffusion, or Titan).

 #### Claude model parameters